Empress Myeongseong: Selection as queen and marriage

-On the day of their marriage ceremony, Gojong did not go to his wife's quarters to consummate the marriage, but to the quarters of concubine Royal Consort Yi Gwi-in of the Gyeongju Yi clan.
+On the day of their marriage ceremony, Gojong did not go to his wife's quarters to consummate the marriage, but to the quarters of his concubine, Gwiin Yi of Yeongbodang Hall.
 This preference would later be approved by the Heungseon Daewongun.

-Gyeongbokgung Palace was expensively restored and refurbished during the Regency of Daewongun.
+Gyeongbokgung was expensively restored and refurbished during the regency of the Daewongun.
 The iconic palace complex was vast, containing some 500 buildings.
-Most of it, apart from the Throne Room and the Gyeonghoeru Pavilion was demolished during the Japanese colonial period.
-It was the principal home of the king and queen consort.
+Most of it, apart from the throne room and the Gyeonghoeru Pavilion was demolished during the Japanese colonial period.
+It was the principal home of the king and queen.
 This is a photograph taken in 1886.

-The first impression of the queen consort at the palace was that she was dutiful and docile.
-Over time, Daewongun changed his view of her.
-Officials noticed that the new queen consort differed from previous queens before her in her choices and determination.
-She did not participate in lavish parties, rarely commissioned extravagant fashions from the royal ateliers, and almost never hosted afternoon tea parties with the various princesses of the royal family or powerful aristocratic ladies unless politics required her to do so.
-Expected to act as an icon for Korea's high society, the queen rejected this role.
+The first impression of the queen in the palace was that she was dutiful and docile.
+Over time, the Daewongun changed his view of her.
+Officials noticed that the new queen differed in her choices from previous queens.
+She did not participate in lavish parties, rarely commissioned extravagant fashions from the royal ateliers, and almost never hosted afternoon tea parties with the various princesses or powerful noblewomen unless politics required her to do so.
+Expected to act as an icon for Joseon's high society, the queen rejected this role.
 Instead, she spent her time reading books written using Chinese characters, whose use in Korea was usually reserved for aristocratic men.
-Spring and Autumn Annals and its accompanying Zuo Zhuan are examples.
+The Spring and Autumn Annals and its accompanying Zuo Zhuan are examples.
 She furthered her own education in history, science, politics, philosophy, and religion.